San José State University

 The Determination of the Mass of a Neutron

-The mass of charged particles can be determined by injecting them a high speed into a magnetic field.
+The masses of charged particles can be determined by injecting them at high speed into a magnetic field.
 If the velocity of the particle is perpendicular to the direction of the magnetic field then the particle executes a circular path.
 The radius of the circular path depends upon the velocity of the particle, the intensity of the magnetic field and the ratio of the charge of the particle to its mass.
 If the charge of the particle is known then its mass can be computed.

 Since the neutron has no net charge this method cannot be used to determine its mass.
 Instead its mass must be deduced.
 It is known that deuterons dissociate when subjected to gamma rays of energy of at least 2.22457 million electron volts (MeV).
-Likewise when protons and neutrons form deuterons there is given off gamma rays of energy 2.22457 MeV.
-The masses of a deuteron and a proton, being charged particles, have been determined; i.e.,
+Likewise when protons and neutrons form deuterons there are given off gamma rays of energy 2.22457 MeV.

 Proton mass = 938.272013 MeV